Chief Event Officer Complete Guide 2026

 What It Means:

 Complete ownership of event budgets, typically $500K–$10M+ annually.
+"Here's how much we're spending, where that money goes, what it generates, and where we're optimizing."

 This includes: